 How to Build a Great Reputation

 Protect your reputation like it’s the most valuable asset you own.
 Because it is!
-A great reputation is priceless.
+A good image is priceless.
 Here are eight actions that you can take right now to build and defend your reputation:

 Do what’s right.
 Values matter.
 Operate with integrity at all times.
 Period.
 That way, you’ll never have to look over your shoulder to see who’s watching.